michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-11-13-newsletter.md

 layout: newsletter
 lang: en
 ---
-This week's newsletter announces the latest major release of Bitcoin Core and links to a security disclosure affecting some older releases, describes new developments related to taproot, mentions a potential privacy leak related to the LN payment data format, and describes two proposed changes to the LN specification that are under discussion.
+This week's newsletter announces a security disclosure affecting some older releases of Bitcoin Core, describes new developments related to taproot, mentions a potential privacy leak related to the LN payment data format, and describes two proposed changes to the LN specification that are under discussion.